International Composers Competition for young composers

 Tel: +81-3-3323-0646 Fax: +81-3-3325-5468

 The IRINO PRIZE was founded in 1980 in honor of the late Yoshiro Irino, one of the most respected Japanese composers of his generation.
 The prize is administrated by The Irino Prize Foundation which was established after his death, on June 23,1980, by Mrs. Reiko Takahashi IRINO with the collaboration of renowned composers Maki ISHII, Joji YUASA and Yori-Aki MATSUDAIRA.
 The IRINO PRIZE is awarded to young composers who explore new directions, and demonstrate innovative creativity.
-The IRINO prize category alternates yearly, and is given for orchestral works in even years, and chamber works in odd years.
+The IRINO PRIZE consists of two categories; one for Chamber-Orchestral work held in even years and the other for Chamber Music held every year.

 THE IRINO PRIZE FOUNDATION